shaunduncan/nosqlite/README.md

 TODOs
 -----
-- Need to implement better queries.
-Currently there is an implicit AND query performed but it would be nice to have something like ``{'$gt': {'foo': 5}}``
+- Indexes need to be implemented and associated query planning
-- Indexes need to be implemented
+- Support for embedded documents and queries on those (i.e. {'foo.bar': 5})

 Contribution and License